At 15 years old, I was naive, boisterous, and ignorant. I’d love to sugar-coat my naiveté, but unfortunately, I was clueless.

 What we do to one another is harmful and sad.

-I’ve since learned how to overcome those initial seeds of ignorance – at least in so far as STDs and trailer-parks are concerned – I bought my first home shortly after graduating high-school in the aforementioned mobile-home park.
-Notice my new word choice. :)
+I’ve since learned how to overcome those initial seeds of ignorance – at least in so far as STDs and trailer-parks are concerned – I bought my first home shortly after graduating high-school in the aforementioned *mobile-home park.
+How’s that for karma?
+Notice my new word choice*.

-The take-away from this story is not that I had a mean friend or eventually lived in a mobile-home.
+The take-away from this story is not that I had a mean friend or eventually lived in a mobile-home, although, both of those things are true.
 It’s that genital herpes and all STDs are non-discriminating.
 They don’t care how much money someone makes, where they live, how many times they’ve had sex, what kind of sex they’re having, or even how often they bathe.

 There are billions (yes, billions) of people who have contracted an STD or who are living with an STD and they all come from completely different backgrounds.